-Behaviours We expect the highest behaviour standards across all of our work.
-We stand against all forms of exploitation, abuse, fraud, bribery and any other conduct that is incompatible with our values.
-We strive to transfer power to the people we serve; to transform our own, our partners’ and communities’ attitudes and practices on inclusion, conflict sensitivity, accountability, gender and learning.
+We expect the highest standards of behaviour in all of our work, and stand against all forms of exploitation, abuse, fraud, bribery or any other conduct that is incompatible with our values.
+We strive to transfer power to those we serve; to transform our own, our partners’ and communities’ attitudes and practices on inclusion, conflict sensitivity, accountability, gender and learning.

 Impartiality and targeting

-We are committed to impartiality, providing assistance to the most vulnerable without regard for race, religion, ethnicity, ability, age, gender, sexuality, or nationality.
-We target our work on the basis of need alone while remaining sensitive to conflict dynamics, and proactively work to support those who would otherwise be marginalised or excluded, in particular children, the elderly and those living with disability.
+We are committed to impartiality, providing support to those most at risk, regardless of race, ethnicity, religion, ability, gender, age, sexuality or nationality.
+We target our work based on need, while staying sensitive to conflict dynamics, and proactively support those who would otherwise be marginalised or excluded, in particular children, the elderly and those living with disability.

-We are committed to ensuring that all our work is based upon effective communication with, participation of and feedback from the communities we serve.
-It is important that all interventions are transparent and based upon continuous learning.
-We also hold ourselves accountable to our partners, donors, supporters and colleagues, and to all those with whom we relate and interact.
+We are committed to ensuring that all our work is based upon effective communication with, participation of and feedback from the communities we work with.
+All interventions aim to be transparent and based upon continuous learning.
+We also hold ourselves accountable to our partners, donors, supporters and colleagues, and to all others we relate and interact with.

-In all our programmes we actively seek to challenge gender inequality, harmful beliefs and practices, and work towards gender justice.
-We are committed to progressing gender equality, the restoration of relationships between men and women, boys and girls, and ensuring their equal value, participation, and decision-making in all aspects of life.
+In all our programmes, we actively seek to challenge gender inequality and harmful beliefs and practices, working towards gender justice.
+We are committed to progressing gender equality, to the restoration of relationships between men and women, boys and girls, and to ensuring their equal value, participation, and decision-making in all aspects of life.

-We are committed to community-led and participatory approaches to development and humanitarian response for sustainable impact that is based on root cause analysis.
-We encourage participation from all members of a community, and strive to support beneficiaries to have control over their own development at all levels, from local development activities through to local, national, and regional advocacy.
+We are committed to community-led, participatory approaches to development and humanitarian response for sustainable impact, based on root cause analysis.
+We encourage participation from all members of a community, and support those we work with to have control over their own development, from local development activities through to national advocacy.

-We are committed to helping people understand, reduce and manage the risks they face as well as to address the drivers of vulnerability.
-This includes supporting people and communities in developing resilient livelihoods, strengthening social cohesion, improving access to services, stewarding environmental resources, reducing disaster risk and adapting to climate change.
+We are committed to helping people understand, reduce and manage the risks they face as well as to address the causes of vulnerability.
+This includes supporting people and communities as they develop resilient livelihoods, strengthen social cohesion, improve access to services, pursue environmental sustainability, reduce disaster risk and adapt to climate change.

-We are committed to restoring relationships and building safe and secure communities.
-We seek to prioritise the protection of all - especially children and the most marginalised and vulnerable adults - from physical, social and psychological harm.
-We will take steps to assess risks, including conflict dynamics, to avoid any adverse effects of our work that might expose people to danger or lead to abuse.
-We believe that community members are the best actors in their own protection and will support their actions to stay safe, find security and restore dignity.
+We are committed to support people in restoring relationships and forming safe and secure communities.
+We prioritise the protection of all – especially children and at-risk adults – from physical, social and psychological harm.
+We assess risks and seek to act in ways that minimise people’s exposure to danger or abuse.
+Community members are the best actors in their own protection, and so we support their actions to stay safe, find security and restore dignity.